Free flap: Other

 Other complications/sequalae which may occur with any surgery are also possible, including infection and pain.

-Recent Advances / Future Directions
+Recent advances / future directions

 Supermicrosurgery — defined as anastomoses of vessels ≤ 0.8 mm — is increasingly used in soft-tissue free flaps.
 In a systematic review, its flap success rate was ~96.6 %.

 Flap thinning techniques and superthin flap designs are evolving to improve contour and reduce bulk, particularly in aesthetic regions (e.g. facial, intraoral) — though balanced carefully against vascular risk.

 Techniques to minimize donor-site morbidity, reduce muscle sacrifice, and preserve function are active areas of innovation.